RLJLW/rljlw/README.md

 ## I'm currently working on:

- - Preparing for the NASA Space Apps Challenge 2025
+ - Taking Part in the NASA Space Apps Challenge 2025
  - Understanding NASA Data
  - Creating informational resources to explain and better understand the signficance of various Space Apps Projects
  - Learning Web3 and blockchain technologies